avalen28/weather-app/README.md

 - react-leaflet: Library for interactive maps with Leaflet integration.
 - OpenWeatherMap API.
 - Postman to test API response.
+- FontAwesome to support with icons weather info.

 ## Personal decisions ✨
 Although the exercise did not specify it, I have made some personal decisions for improvement: